lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/02 Of Gods and Fiends/Of Gods and Fiends.md

 							<h3>Prologue</h3>
 							<p>There is an air of mystery surronding <b>Toshi's</b> birth. <i>(because i the creator don't know teehee.)</i> He was not born, but found.
 His purpose unkown.
 He was taken in by a few friendly gods, but they didn't really know what to do with.
 Eventually, <b>Toshi</b> choose to run away from the <i>Heavenly Realm</i> to grow and learn amongst mortals.
 He rapidly discovered his love of cigarettes and good food.
 He enrolled in some fancy rich person school so he could have easy access to both.
 He could've spent the rest of his days squandering money and feelings sorry for himself, but meeting <b>Anaia</b> opened his eyes to truly living with purpose.</p>
 							<h3> Main Story </h3>
-							<p> <i>(To be written.)</i> Has amassed a huge following amongst both the elite and the general populace.
-Most assume he's a simple food god, but that's really just a side hobby.</p>
+							<p> In their time apart, <b>Toshi</b> has amassed a huge following amongst both the elite and the general populace.
+He's been living as an allusive chef Most assume he's a simple food god, but that's really just a side hobby.</p>
 							<h3>Fun Facts</h3>
 							<p><b>Toshi</b> publicly feeding <b>Anaia</b> his <i>Golden Ichor</i> is akin to him blessing her with a gods' favour.
 It show's the world that she is under his protection.</p>
 						</div>